full in-house laboratory

 After the jewelry item is completely evaluated, it is then assigned a Retail Replacement Value for insurance purposes.
 We provide you with a digital copy and a hard copy upon request.
 A digital copy can be easily be stored and forwarded to your insurance provider.

-Insurance appraisals can range from $75 to $250 depending on the item.
-Call ahead for pricing.
+Jewelry Insurance Appraisals can range from $75 to $250 depending on the item.
+Call ahead and give us a description of your item for accurate pricing.

 Wait.
 Do you have a commercial Laboratory report with that?